-Managing to combine all four elements successfully is certainly not easy, but it can be done, and has successfully been done by hundreds of thousands of sites.
+Managing to combine all four elements successfully is certainly not easy, but it can be done.
+Hundreds of thousands of sites have successfully done it.

-The choices you make fundamentally shape the way that your customers engage with your brand online, and they are particularly important when it comes to first time visitors.
-The atmosphere created has a crucial bearing on the way that your clients will make decisions.
+The choices you make fundamentally shape how your customers engage with your brand online, and they become critical when it comes to first-time visitors.
+In addition, the atmosphere created has a crucial bearing on the way that your clients will make decisions.

-Remember, shoppers online spend about 10-20 seconds on a webpage, much less compared to how shoppers behave in the real world.
+Remember, shoppers online spend about 10-20 seconds on a webpage, much less than how shoppers behave in the real world.
 Online attention-spans are fleeting, so they need to be secured.

 - Getting the design right increases your credibility

 Your site helps you create credibility for your brand.
-If you site design is years out of date, and the content has not been updated for months, then your brand will be perceived as being out of touch.
+If your site design is years out of date and the content has not been updated for months, then your brand will be perceived as being out of touch.

 The quality of information available on your site is crucial.
-Your products and services should be clearly defined.
-Your Terms & Conditions should be readable and not bloated with legal jargon.
+Define your products and services clearly.
+Your terms and conditions should be readable and not bloated with legal jargon.
 The more ‘human’ you are, the better.

 Your site should offer multiple payment and shipping options, and you should make sure you deliver on your delivery promises

 Your customers cannot examine your products as they would if they were physically present in your store.
-You should always remember this and present your products in as visually appealing (and truthful) a way as possible.
+Therefore, you should never forget this and present your products in a visually appealing (and truthful) way.

-It’s a slight debate as to how a brand’s pricing policy effects a consumer’s purchasing behaviour.
+It’s a little debate about how a brand’s pricing policy affects a consumer’s purchasing behavior.
 Naturally, consumers will compare the price of your products to those offered by similar retailers, but they do not simply go for the cheapest, which is why brand reputation is so crucial.
-Keep your prices competitive, but don’t feel you have to go for the ‘cheaper than chips’ option.
+A/B test your pricing to find a competitive range that brings you revenue.

-Promotion equals bonus services, discounts, free offers and extra incentives.
-Promotion encourages visits to engage with your site and your brand, and helps to create repeat orders.
+Promotion equals bonus services, discounts, free offers, and extra incentives.
+It encourages visits to engage with your site and your brand and helps to create repeat orders.

-There are two main aspects to functionality, usability and interactivity.
-You site’s success depends on these two factors.
-If your site downloads slower than dial-up, and navigation is impossible without an experienced guide, then consumers will abandon your site faster than people fleeing a burning building.
+There are two main aspects to functionality—usability and interactivity.
+Your site’s success depends on these two factors.
+For example, if your site downloads slower than dial-up and navigation is impossible without an experienced guide, then consumers will abandon your site faster than people fleeing a burning building.

 Your site is usable if a customer can find exactly what they are looking for within a few clicks.
 If site navigation is like steering a ship through a fog bank, then your website’s usability is low.